 100,000 stock options, the last of the Feb 2013 options outstanding in 2012, were exercised by a director on January 24, 2013.
 The remaining 250,000 April 15 2016 stock options were awarded to a director in 2011 and have yet to be exercised.
 Please see ITEM 6 - Liquidity, for details regarding the warrants.

 Summary of Significant Accounting Polices

-Please refer to Note 3 of the Company's interim financial statements for the period ending June 30, 2013.
+Please refer to Note 2 of the Company's audited annual financial statements for the year ending September 30, 2013.

 Future Accounting Changes

 (i) International Financial Reporting Standards